Tom Crean (basketball): Marquette University

 On March 30, 1999, Crean was named head coach at Marquette University.
 According to Crean, "Once Marquette became available, that's where my sights were.
 I had unbelievable respect for the tradition and the name.
 When I thought of Marquette, I thought of a true basketball school and to me that had a lot to do with it."
 Crean immediately made a number of changes at Marquette, creating a new team image by increasing the significance of the team's media day and instituting a "Midnight Madness" event commonly held by schools on the night teams are allowed to begin practice.
 Crean's first recruiting class was considered by experts to be among the top twenty in the country, Marquette's first in a long time.

-In his nine years with Marquette, Crean's teams earned five NCAA Tournament bids, one more than the previous four Marquette coaches had in the 16 years prior to his arrival.
-During his tenure there Crean recruited, developed and coached a number of skilled players that made significant contributions in both the NCAA and NBA, including Dwyane Wade, Dominic James, Steve Novak, Wesley Matthews, and Travis Diener.

-Over his final seven seasons at Marquette, Crean compiled an aggregate record of 160-68 (.702).
+Over his final seven seasons at Marquette, Crean compiled a record of 160-68 (.702).
 The 2002-03 season was one of the best in Marquette history.
-The team made a Final Four appearance for the first time since winning the NCAA Championship in 1977.
+The team made a Final Four appearance for the first time since their 1977 NCAA Championship.
 Crean has referred to the team's run as "one of the greatest four or five days of my life."

 Later that year, Marquette accepted an offer to leave Conference USA for the Big East Conference after the 2004-2005 season.
 Big East commissioner Mike Tranghese cited his friendship with Crean as contributing to the invitation, saying, "That, to me, was one of the great appeals, to get Tommy as well as Marquette into the league."